 Petrol jumps 35 paise/litre, but diesel price remains unchanged

-State-run fuel retailers on Friday raised petrol prices by 35 paise per litre after a gap of two days, but spared a diesel price hike, thus decoupling the synchronous movements of the two fuels rates for the first time in last 60 days.
+State-run fuel retailers on Monday raised petrol prices by 35 paise per litre, but did not the price of diesel, thus decoupling the synchronous movements of the two fuel rates for the second time in two months.

-The 33rd price hike in about two months has made petrol costlier by ₹8.76 per litre since May 4, a day after results of five assembly polls were declared.
-Although, diesel rates remained unchanged on Friday, it rose by ₹8.45 per litre in the previous 32 rounds.
+The 35th price hike in two months has made petrol costlier by ₹9.46 per litre since May 4, a day after results of five assembly polls were declared.
+Although diesel rates remained unchanged on Monday, they rose by ₹8.63 per litre in the last two months.

+With the latest hike, petrol rates in Delhi and Kolkata have come close to the ₹100 mark.
+Petrol in Delhi is priced at ₹99.86 per litre and ₹99.84 per litre in Kolkata.

+The highest fuel rates have been recorded in Rajasthan’s Ganganagar where pumps are selling petrol at ₹111.14 per litre and diesel at ₹102.60 a litre.

-The unidirectional upward movement Since May 4 already saw petrol already crossing ₹100 mark in various cities across the country, particularly in states and UTs of Maharashtra, Rajasthan, Andhra Pradesh, Madhya Pradesh, Karnataka, Telangana, Odisha, Manipur, Jammu & Kashmir, Laddakh, Punjab, Bihar, Kerala, Tamil Nadu and West Bengal.
+The unrelenting upward movement of fuel rates since May 4 already saw petrol crossing ₹100 mark in various cities across the country, particularly in states and UTs of Maharashtra, Rajasthan, Andhra Pradesh, Madhya Pradesh, Karnataka, Telangana, Odisha, Manipur, Jammu & Kashmir, Ladakh, Punjab, Bihar, Kerala, Tamil Nadu and West Bengal.

 Some of the cities selling petrol for over ₹100 per litre are Mumbai, Ratnagiri, Parbhani, Aurangabad, Jaisalmer, Ganganagar, Banswara, Indore, Bhopal, Gwalior, Guntur, Kakinada, Chikmagalur, Shivamogga, Hyderabad, Leh, Imphal, Kalahandi, Sopore, Baramulla, Patna, Salem, Thiruvananthapuram, Mohali and Darjeeling.